Hotmoka/hotmoka/tutorial/Takamaka.md

 transparent to them.
 This makes Takamaka completely different from other attempts at using Java for writing smart contracts, where programmers must use specific method calls to persist data on blockchain.
+Takamaka is included in the Hotmoka project, a framework for collaborating nodes, whose goal is to unify the programming model of blockchain and internet of things.

 Writing smart contracts in Java entails that programmers do not have to learn yet another programming language.